GoogleCloudPlatform/community/tutorials/pubsub-quickstart.md

 Each of these commands sends a message.
 The first message is `hello` and the second is `goodbye`.
-When you successfully publish a message, you should see the messageId returned from the server.
-This is a unique id automatically assigned by the server to each message.
+When you successfully publish a message, you should see the `messageId` returned from the server.
+This is a unique ID automatically assigned by the server to each message.

 ## Pull messages from the subscription

-### Pull messages

 Now, pull the messages with the following command: